Barca-Koseoglu/Hands-on-Machine-Learning-with-Scikit-Learn-Keras-and-TensorFlow-notes/Classification/README.md

 ![image](https://github.com/user-attachments/assets/50a9db7b-29d4-4553-be8a-0065442750ac)

 This is what it looks like.
 By default, each row and column is sorted in ascending order.
-So it's like
+687 were false positives, 1891 were false negatives (slightly more severe), 53892 were true positives, and the rest are true negatives.
+A perfect classifier would only have non-zero values from the top left to the bottom right, aka it's main diagonal.

+### Precision

+Confusion matrices give us lots of information, but sometimes, we wan't more concise, straightforward pieces of info.
+That's why some people like using the accuracy of positive predictions: (true positives)/((true positives)+(false positives)).
+This is called precision.

+A stupid way to have perfect precision is to make a classifier that always makes negative predictions except for a single predictions it's extremely confident about.
+If that one prediction is correct, then the classifier has 100% precision.
+That's why, people who like useful information tend to also use **recall**.

+### Recall

+Recall, also called sensitivity or the 'true positive rate (TPR)' is the ratio of positive instances that are correctly detected by the classifier, so (true positives)/((true positives)+(false negatives))